marijnh/Eloquent-JavaScript/04_data.md

 the outer array, containing (among other things) a binary number that represents the position of the inner array.

-If you want to save data in a file for later, or send it to another computer over the network, you have to somehow convert these tangles of memory addresses to a description that can be stored or sent.
+If you want to save data in a file for later or send it to another computer over the network, you have to somehow convert these tangles of memory addresses to a description that can be stored or sent.
 You _could_ send over your entire computer memory along with the address